Northern Bay: Folklore

+2025 Wildfires

+On August 3, 2025, a wildfire broke out in the neighboring unincorporated town of Kingston.
+Early the next afternoon, evacuation orders were issued for both Kingston and Small Point-Adam's Cove-Blackhead-Broad Cove as the fire burned out of control, spreading north and south.
+The Kingston fire reached an estimated 2,200 ha by August 7 with the most active area located along its western edge.
+The Kingston fire grew to 8,019 ha by August 13 and had destroyed about 100 homes.
+The Kingston fire was reported at 10,708 ha on August 19 and had destroyed 203 structures (13 in Northern Bay).
+On August 30, 2025, the Kingston fire was classified as under control and all evacuation orders were lifted.

 Economy and society today

-Demographics

-The population of the community in 1836 was 282.
-Present day figures do not deviate from that, although it is actually more difficult to have a reliable figure for the population of Northern Bay or any other town in rural Newfoundland today due to much outmigration and seasonal work outside the province resulting in unpredictable levels of return.

 Economy

 The local economy is based on fishing, fish and crab processing plants in nearby communities, some local small businesses, and Northern Bay Sands which was a provincial park until privatization in 1997.
 Unemployment is high however due to the cod moratorium of 1992.

 Education

-Until recently, Northern Bay had one school which served all the neighbouring communities from Caplin Cove through Kingston.
+During the 20th century, Northern Bay had one school which served all the neighbouring communities from Caplin Cove through Kingston.
 Corpus Christi Elementary and High School in Northern Bay catered predominantly to Roman Catholic Students in the area and Jackson Walsh Elementary and High School in nearby Western Bay was an interfaith school.
 The referendum of 1997 which put an end to denominational education in Newfoundland and Labrador's public schools meant that the school in Northern Bay (which was renamed North Shore Collegiate) became the high school for all students in the area, and Jackson Walsh (renamed Cabot Academy) would become the elementary school serving the area.

 In 2002, North Shore Collegiate closed as a result of a declining student population.
 The closing of the high school meant that all students from grades 7 through 12 from Northern Bay and the surrounding communities would have to attend school in either Old Perlican to the north or Carbonear further south.

 The closing of the school has left an indelible impression on local life, particularly as it was also a centre for community gatherings and a symbol of growth and autonomy for not only Northern Bay but the entire North Shore region.